 Cristiano Ronaldo happy at Man Utd and targeting trophies under Erik Ten Hag

+Cristiano Ronaldo happy at Manchester United and targeting trophies under Erik Ten Hag

 The Portuguese’s future has been in doubt after a terrible campaign for the club saw them finish sixth in the Premier League.